mattcaron/misc_notes/retrocomputing/mister_instructions.md

 # ScummVM

 This setup is a little bit different, in that running it gives you a user interface and then you add games to that, pointing it at directories.
 As such, you can either put them on the SD card (curent setup creates a `/media/fat/ScummVM/GAMES`) directory or, if using an external drive, for example, put them wherever you like.
 To this end, I made `/media/usb0/scummvm` and put all my games there, then added them via the menu.

+# TODO - 20210726

+## General

+1. Copy over the 2020 TOSEC archive and update the TOSEC section accordingly.
+    1. Make sure to unzip the files on move this time, so I don't need to drop to a prompt and do it later.
+1. Fix the resolution issues on systems listed above.

+## Controllers

+Figure out controller mappings for the following:

+1. Atari 2600
+1. Atari 5200
+1. Atari 7800
+1. GBA
+1. Intellivision

+In most of the case, there are a pile of buttons - more than many modern controllers (by my recollection, Intellivision had a D pad, 4 side buttons, and a 12 character keypad.. so 16 buttons and a pad?), though some of these look to be related to the core (open save states, turbo, etc.) and should probably be mapped to keyboard buttons.

+## MacPlus

+1. Install OS 7.5.3 on to a bare drive.
+1. Upgrade to 7.5.5
+1. Copy over games, etc. on to this image.
+1. Note that this core supports multiple configs, so I can have this setup and still easily run others from HTGDB and so forth.

+## Amiga

+1. Figure out how to work this better.
+I got the HTGDB image set up and working, but there's so much more here that I don't understand because I don't know the Amiga at all.

+## Commodore, Spectrum and other similar machines

+1. Back in the day, when computers came with a basic interpreter in ROM, this was your basic (see what I did there?) shell.
+But, it's been 32+ years since I used one, and I never owned one - I would use them over friends' houses.